pvdz/heatfiler/README.md

 The code coverage does almost exactly the same thing as the profiler, except, of course, that it only highlights in red those parts which were never executed.

+## Build

+Note that the build directory contains a built file.
+This file (up to date) already includes zeparser and is a single .js resource to include in your projects, or nodejs.
+It's not minified, but I don't think that will matter anything since this is a debugging tool.

 ## Different methods

 The `src/index.html` is the main entry point of the tool.
 It's a "simple" UI with a bunch of buttons, toggles and inputs.
 Here's what's what the buttons do: